 I never was the type of person to let lose.
 I was a full-time student, worked part time, was an RA in my dorm, and interned.
 I did not drink in high school or college.
 I was in a five year relationship, and spent my free time with my family.
 I graduated and got an intense 8-5 job with lots of overtime.

 Once my aunt passed away, I realized I wasn’t living my life the way I wanted to.
 I decided to be single, find myself, and quit my job.
 Some people thought I was insane.
 Maybe I was, but that decision brought me to places I would never expect.
-I live my life much more now than I have ever dreamed of.

 I started this blog because I miss talking to people like I did when I was doing social work.
 So I hope you enjoy my writing.
 Please feel free to contact me and give me ideas of things you would like to hear about.